Jambbo/SensorsHandler/README.md

 while ensuring high performance with minimal latency.

 ### Microservices:
-1. **Data Generator Microservice**: Generates sensor data and sends it to Kafka.
+1. **Generator Microservice**: Generates sensor data and sends it to Kafka.
-2. **Data Analyser Microservice**: Retrieves sensor data from Kafka and stores it in a PostgreSQL database.
+2. **Analyser Microservice**: Retrieves sensor data from Kafka and stores it in a PostgreSQL database.
-3. **Data Store Microservice**: Provides aggregated summaries of sensor data (e.g., min, max, avg, sum) using a fast Redis cache to ensure quick retrieval even under high load, avoiding slow queries to PostgreSQL.
+3. **Store Microservice**: Provides aggregated summaries of sensor data (e.g., min, max, avg, sum) using a fast Redis cache to ensure quick retrieval even under high load, avoiding slow queries to PostgreSQL.

 The system uses Debezium to listen for changes in the PostgreSQL database and updates Kafka, ensuring that the summary microservice always has the most up-to-date data in Redis.